 Aligning our curriculum and approaches to the best the Trust has to offer as well retaining much of what makes Bradfield unique - such as our strong commitment to the performing and creative arts, technology and sport - our staff are open to and have benefited from collaboration across the Trust at all levels.
 These links stem from NQTs to SLT and all layers in between.
 With a strong and shared approach to staff Professional Development, common assessments, focus on pedagogy and curriculum, the Trust ensures Bradfield, like all its schools, places the student learning experience at the heart of everyone’s practice.

 Keen to add to the Trust as well as benefit from it, Bradfield School is also pioneering new ideas and approaches.

-Secondly, our staff are excited to engage in a 2 - 3 year teaching and learning programme with Osiris Education : Visible Learning Plus driven by research on what works best drawing from more than 95000 studies involving 200 million students around the world, led by John Hattie.
+Our staff are in the third year of a teaching and learning programme with Osiris Education : Visible Learning Plus driven by research on what works best drawing from more than 95000 studies involving 200 million students around the world, led by John Hattie.
 You can read more about this on our wesbite by visiting Teaching and Learning at the bottom of this page here.

 At the heart of this programme is the research led knowledge that there is not one ‘silver bullet’ pedagogical approach that improves student progress.
 Instead the key lies in the mindset of the teacher to make learning visible in our students and adapt our approaches according to what this shows us.
 Moving away from a rigid one size fits all approach to both teaching and learning, this programme prioritises seeing learning through the eyes of the student and developing students as active learners.

-This is a sustainable, long term commitment to staff and student development, and it is genuinely exciting to be at the start of the journey.
+This is a sustainable, long term commitment to staff and student development.

 Improvements in SEND provision